About obtaining the root certificate of your DC/OS CA

-Using curl to retrieve a certificate signed by your DC/OS CA
+Using curl to retrieve the root certificate of your DC/OS CA

-Using curl to retrieve a certificate signed by your DC/OS CA requires the use of the
+Using curl to retrieve the root certificate of your DC/OS CA requires the use of the

 -k flag, which opens up the possibility of a man-in-the-middle attack.
 If this risk does not concern you, use the following command to retrieve the certificate file and save it in the current directory.

 Prerequisite: You must have the DC/OS CLI installed.

 $ curl -k -v $(dcos config show core.dcos_url)/ca/dcos-ca.crt -o dcos-ca.crt